ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 The Presenter represents a privileged role within the architecture of this specification as it gets to learn about the existence of user keys and their protection properties, as well as details of the platform.
 The Presenter is in the position of deciding how much information to disclose to the Verifier, and to request a suitably redacted Evidence from the HSM.

 For personal cryptographic tokens it might be appropriate for the attestation request interface to be un-authenticated.
 However, for enterprise and cloud-services grade HSMs the Presenter SHOULD be authenticated using the HSM's native authentication mechanism.
 The details are HSM-specific and are thus left up to the implementer.
 However, it is RECOMMENDED to implement an authorization framework similar to the following.

 A Presenter SHOULD be allowed to request Evidence for any user keys which it is allowed to use.
 For example, a TLS application that is correctly authenticated to the HSM in order to use its TLS keys SHOULD be able to request Evidence related to those same keys without needing to perform any additional authentication or requiring any additional roles or permissions.
 HSMs that wish to allow a Presenter to request Evidence of keys which is not allowed to use, for example for the purposes of displaying HSM status information on an administrative console or UI, SHOULD have a "Attestation Requester" role or permission and SHOULD enforce the HSM's native access controls such that the Presenter can only retrieve Evidence for keys for which it has visibility.

 In the absence of an existing mechanism for authenticating and authorizing administrative connections to the HSM, the attestation request MAY be authenticated by embedding the `TbsEvidence` of the request inside an `Evidence` signed with a certificate belonging to the Presenter.

 ## Proof-of-Possession of User Keys

 With asymmetric keys within a Public Key Infrastructure (PKI) it is common to require a key holder to prove that they are in control of the private key by using it.
 This is called "proof-of-possession (PoP)".
 This specification intentionally does not provide a mechanism for PoP of user keys and relies on the Presenter, Verifier, and Relying Party trusting the Attester to correctly report the cryptographic keys that it is holding.

-It would be trivial to add a PoP Key claim that uses the attested user key to sign over, for example, the Transaction Entity.
+It would be trivial to add a PoP Key claim that uses the attested user key to sign over, for example, the Transaction Element.
 However, this approach leads to undesired consequences, as explained below.

 First, a user key intended for TLS, as an example, SHOULD only be used with the TLS protocol.
 Introducing a signature oracle whereby the TLS application key is used to sign Evidence could lead to cross-protocol attacks.
 In this example, an attacker could submit a "nonce" value which is in fact not random but is crafted in such a way as to appear as a valid message in some other protocol context or exploit some other weakness in the signature algorithm.

 Second, the Presenter who has connected to the HSM to request Evidence may have permissions to list the requested application keys but not permission to use them, as in the case where the Presenter is an administrative UI displaying HSM status information to a system's administrator or auditor.

 Requiring the Attesting Environment to use the reported application keys to generate Evidence could, in some architectures, require the Attesting Environment to resolve complex access control logic and handle complex error conditions, which violates the "simple to implement" design principle outlined in {{sec-cons-simple}}.
 More discussions on authenticating the Presenter can be found in {{sec-cons-auth-the-presenter}}.

 ## Timestamps and HSMs {#sec-cons-hsm-timestamps}